cingram16/alpaca/readme.md

         $ cd serverless && npm run deploy

-You will be asked to continue with the terraform apply, enter 'yes'.

 This will deploy using the ./scripts/deploy.sh

 * Will want to pass in the environment/stage as a param for the script at some point